Top 5 Corrosion-Resistant Machine and Self-Tapping Screws in Canada — 2026

 Frequently Asked Questions

-Hillman Stainless Steel Pan Head Machine Screws features: 304 (18-8) stainless steel pan head for good general corrosion resistance, Machine-thread profile for use with nuts or tapped holes in metal and plastic, Available in common sizes and multi-packs for small repairs and assemblies.
+Hillman Stainless Steel Pan Head Machine Screws (average rating 4.6) are a good general-purpose pick, with a 304 (18-8) stainless steel pan head for corrosion resistance and a machine-thread profile for use with nuts or tapped holes in metal and plastic.

 Conclusion